-As coaches, we expect our players to work in the off-season and make improvements.
-But what about us as coaches... what are we doing in the off-season to help our team and to improve ourselves as coaches?
-This article will discuss some ideas on what coaches can do in the off-season.
+Coaches expect players to work in the off-season and make improvements.
+But what about us coaches?
+What are we doing in the off-season to help our team and to improve ourselves as coaches?
+Here are some ideas.

 Do you allow for enough interaction with your assistants?
 Are you representing your school and community in a positive way?
 Do you relate well to the school's administration and staff?
 Do you need to relate better to your players?
 How do you relate to parents and fans?
 Set some personal goals for yourself.

-Think about next season's players, and what you can do to help each player become better... and how you might need to adjust your system to meet your personnel.
-Can next season's players run your system, or do you need to adjust the system.
+Think about next season's players, and what you can do to help each player become better.
+Can next season's players run your system, or do you need to adjust the system?
 Factors to consider are team-speed, bench depth, your post players, outside shooters, your point guard, etc. Ask your assistants to make their own lists, and then meet with them and discuss ideas openly.

-Most high school teams will attend a few team camps in the off-season.
-Try to schedule good competition... you want to win some games and maybe lose a few.
-You don't want competition that is either too easy or too hard.
+Most high school teams will attend a few off-season team camps.
+Schedule good competition.
+You want to win some games and maybe lose a few.
+You don't want competition that is either too easy or too tough.

-Run a summer camp for young kids in your program.
-This will help build your program for the future.
-Try to enlist the help of your assistants and players.
+Run a young kids summer camp to help build your program for the future.
+Enlist the help of your assistants and players.

-Do you have a coaching mentor... another experienced (maybe even retired) coach who can act as your advisor and mentor?
-Young coaches will especially find such a person very helpful... someone who has already make the mistakes, had the successes, and has been down the same road.
+Do you have a coaching mentor, an experienced (maybe even retired) coach who can act as your advisor and mentor?
+Young coaches will especially find such a person helpful... someone who has already made the mistakes, had the successes, and has been down the same road.

 Some head coaches will at times simply sit up in the bleachers and watch their assistants run things.
 This is good for your assistants, and you might learn a few things as well.
 Your players will respect your assistants more if they have more of an active role.

 But again, this depends on your assistants... how knowledgeable, their passion, their loyalty and how much time they have to give.
-And, if you have faith and trust in your assistants, you might be able to take more time off and let them run a practice or camp.
+If you believe in and trust your assistants, you can take more time off and let them run a practice or camp.

 The off-season is the time to organize a strength and conditioning program.
 See: Alan Stein's Basketball Strength, Conditioning, Agility, Quickness and Warm-Up Drills

-Fix problems and fundamentals... state athletic associations have rules as to how much time you can spend with your players in the off-season, so make sure you understand the rules first.
+Fix problems and fundamentals State athletic associations have rules regarding how much time you can spend with your players in the off-season, so make sure you understand the rules first.
 The off-season is a good time to try to correct individual shooting technique and other fundamental errors.

-Experiment... the off-season is a good time to experiment with your players.
-If you have a few team camps and scrimmages, now is the time to try a player in a new role or a new position... for example, moving a player into the post, or a wing player to the point guard position, etc. The off-season is also a good time to try out a new offense or defense.
-But I wouldn't show all my favorite plays in scrimmages.
+Experiment.
+A team camp or scrimmage is a good time to experiment with a player in a new role or a new position.
+For example, moving a player into the post, or a wing player to the point guard position, etc. The off-season is also a good time to try a new offense or defense.
+But don't show all your favorite plays in scrimmages.

-Finally... let's go back to our first discussion point.
-Play a little golf, go fishing, take a family trip, etc. Enjoy the off-season!
+Finally, going back to our first discussion point.
+Play golf, go fishing, take a family trip.
+Enjoy the off-season!

 Also see Off-Season Basketball Workouts